HedbergMartin/rust_ecs/README.md

 Rust_ECS is an sparse set entity compontent system inspired by ENTT.

 ## WARNING
-Rust_ecs is in a very early stage.
+Rust_ECS is in a very early stage.
 When it's in a state ready to be used, I will remove this warning :)

 ## Currently implemented:
 (Exluding spawning, destroying and iterating of entities/components)